blackmacaroon/Sprint-Challenge--Graphs/README.md

 ## Hints

-There are a few smaller graphs in the file which you can test your traversal method on before committing to the large graph.
-You may find these easier to debug.

 Start by writing an algorithm that picks a random unexplored direction from the player's current room, travels and logs that direction, then loops.
 This should cause your player to walk a depth-first traversal.
 When you reach a dead-end (i.e. a room with no unexplored paths), walk back to the nearest room that does contain an unexplored path.

 You can find the path to the shortest unexplored room by using a breadth-first search for a room with a `'?'` for an exit.
 If you use the `bfs_path` code from the homework, you will need to make a few modifications.